-In recent years, Grids have emerged as wide-scale distributed infrastructures that support the sharing of geographically distributed, heterogeneous computing and storage resources [8].
-Grid middlewares provide the abstraction to the user to interact with these resources and large efforts are underway by both academia and industry to build these infrastructures and middlewares.
-Scientists can build "Virtual Organizations" on top of these infrastructures to solve complex problems.
-Many Grid projects demonstrated the benefit of such a general infrastructure for scientific and commercial applications.
+In recent years, Grids have emerged as wide-scale distributed infrastructures that support the sharing of geographically distributed, heterogeneous computing and storage resources [16].
+Grid middleware provides the abstraction to the user to interact with these resources.
+Several efforts are underway by both academia and industry to build these infrastructures and middlewares.
+Scientists have established numerous "Virtual Organizations" on top of Grid infrastructures to solve complex problems.
+Many Grid projects (such as EGEE [10], GridLab [12], DEISA [1], etc.) demonstrated the benefit of a general infrastructure for scientific and commercial applications.
 But even if there is a trend towards interoperable, service-oriented implementations of Grid-services, currently there are different Grid middleware systems in use.
-All of these middleware systems offer the basic services to interact with the underlying Grid infrastructure, each follows a slightly different approach.
+The most popular and widely distributed middleware systems are gLite [2], Globus Toolkit 4 [4], and UNICORE [15].
+While all these middleware systems offer the basic services to interact with the underlying Grid infrastructure, each follows a slightly different approach.

+Although the capabilities provided by Grid infrastructures have been demonstrated successfully in computational- and data-grid applications spanning across a wide spectrum of application areas [17, 18, 20], only a few Grid users use them extensively.
 Many of the potential users of the Grid restrain themselves from using the Grid because of the inherent complexity of Grid technologies.
 Understanding the behavior of Grid resources is difficult and the learning curve for newcomers is too steep.
-Therefore, more user-friendly and intuitive user interfaces are needed to make the look-and-feel of Grid infrastructures similar to that of existing computer desktop systems which people are already familiar with.
+Therefore, more user-friendly and intuitive tools and user interfaces are needed to make the look-and-feel of Grid infrastructures similar to that of existing computer desktop systems which people are already familiar with.

 In this paper, we first present the Grid abstraction that is provided by the g-Eclipse framework.
-The g-Eclipse project [4] uses the Eclipse platform to devise a middleware independent, integrated workbench toolset for Grid users, operators and developers.
-The current implementation supports the gLite [1] middleware while support for the GRIA [6] middleware is currently underway.
-Second, we discuss two GUI-based perspectives, the user and operator perspectives.
+The g-Eclipse project [11] uses the Eclipse platform to devise a middleware independent, integrated workbench toolset for Grid users, operators and developers.
+The current implementation supports the gLite middleware while support for the GRIA [5] middleware is underway.
+Second, we discuss two GUI-based perspectives for the Grid user and operator; these perspectives enable a scientist to run experiments on Grid resources and an administrator to manage the local site respectively.

 The paper is structured as follows: Section 2 overviews Eclipse and the g-Eclipse architecture.
 Section 3 presents the abstraction of the Grid as supported by the g-Eclipse framework.
 Section 4 describes a number of tasks that a user or operator can perform using the g-Eclipse framework.
-Section 5 concludes.
+Section 5 presents related work and Section 6 concludes.